Our tips for networking as an online student.

 square-man-laptop-desk-1200x1200

 As a uni student, networking can be hard.
 As an online uni student, it can be even harder.
-However in 2020 it’s never been easier to connect with people online to build a network of contacts.
+However, it’s never been easier to connect with people online to build a network of contacts.
 Considering many vacancies never make it to job boards and recruitment websites, networking can lead to opportunities and provide a connection to your chosen industry.
 Not sure where to start?
 The good news is that it’s never too late to start – read on for our top networking tips and get ready for life post-university.

 Get social (online)